EvryRNA/rnadvisor_results/README.md

 ## References

 <a id="1">[1]</a>
-RNAdvisor: a comprehensive benchmarking tool for the measure and prediction of RNA structural model quality Clement Bernard, Guillaume Postic, Sahar Ghannay, Fariza Tahi bioRxiv 2023.11.14.567018; doi: https://doi.org/10.1101/2023.11.14.567018
+RNAdvisor: a comprehensive benchmarking tool for the measure and prediction of RNA structural model quality.
+Clement Bernard, Guillaume Postic, Sahar Ghannay, Fariza Tahi. bioRxiv 2023.11.14.567018; doi: https://doi.org/10.1101/2023.11.14.567018

 <a id="2">[2]</a>